 August 2018: I put together a bibliography (LaTeX, PDF) with DOIs for about 90% of the papers in Computer Arithmetic, Volume I. Please let me know if you find a canonical URL for items 18, 26, or 37.

-December 2017: gem5build.sh is a quick-and-dirty build script for the gem5 emulator, the SPEC CPU2006 benchmarks, and the SimPoint program phase analysis tool.
-I wrote it while reproducing part of “High Performance Cache Replacement Using Re-Reference Interval Prediction (RRIP)” (A. Jaleel, K. B. Theobald, S. C. Steely, Jr., and J. Emer, ISCA '10, doi:10.1145/1815961.1815971) in my computer architecture class.
+December 2017: I wrote a quick and dirty build script for the gem5 emulator, the SPEC CPU2006 benchmarks, and the SimPoint program phase analysis tool while evaluating the RRIP cache-replacement algorithm in my computer architecture class.

 June 2017: I wrote a strategy guide/spoiler for TIS-100, because even video games about programming need language docs.

 Unfortunately Fortunately, I started grad school two months later and suddenly found dozens of more urgent things to do.